blurstudio/hab/README.md

 The `distos` key in distro and config definitions is used to define the distro version requirements.
-When a config is processed the distro requirements are evaluated recursively to include the requirements of the latest ApplicationVersion matching the specifier.
+When a config is processed the distro requirements are evaluated recursively to include the requirements of the latest DistroVersion matching the specifier.
 This uses the python packaging module to resolve version specifiers so you can use the same configuration syntax you would use in a pip requirements file.